Agricultural Issues Forum

 - A bibliography of all resources and references cited which should include personal interviews, when appropriate, and any other supporting material.

-- In order for a forum to be awarded points, it must have occurred prior to the state-qualifying
+- For a forum to be awarded points, it must have occurred prior to the state-qualifying

 event, and there must be independent verification of the forum presentation date.